 What is Sociology?

 As a discipline, Sociology is interested in social landscapes – our neighborhoods, our schools, our families, our media, our nation.
-These landscapes profoundly impact how we see ourselves in the world and how the world sees us.
+These landscapes profoundly impact how we see ourselves and how the world sees us.
 Sociology also explores the way in which we interact with one another, construct social meaning, and understand our sense of self.
 It’s an analysis of our group memberships and a journey through our day-to-day activities.
 Sociology is living.

 “Tell me the landscape in which you live, and I will tell you who you are”